 Because MDVIP’s annual physical is included in their membership fee, they typically do not refund the total membership fee if you already had your physical completed but want to cancel your contract.
 If you have not yet had your physical for that year, they will pro-rate.

 PartnerMD vs. MDVIP: Wellness Services

-This is one area you will see a major difference.
-Since PartnerMD was founded in 2003, wellness and prevention has been at the heart of what we do.
+This is one area where you will see a major difference.
+Since PartnerMD was founded in 2003, wellness and prevention have been at the heart of what we do.